Focus on fire safety to avoid backyard summer accidents and property damage from grills, fire pits, and candles

 Prevention tips: Using fans may allow you to set your thermostat a degree or two warmer than you may have been able to stand otherwise—especially if you rotate the blades clockwise, which directs airflow downward and prevents hotter air from rising up and signaling the A/C unit to kick on.

 Candles/Torches: A flickering flame is both comforting and exciting, they are guaranteed to elevate your backyard living space.
-Adding candles and torches can provide ambient lighting and also fend off mosquitoes and other nighttime insects when used with citronella.
-Yet, similar to anything that involves a fire or open flame, It’s important to exercise caution when installing, handling, and storing these creative outdoor lighting options.
+Adding candles and torches can provide ambient lighting and fend off mosquitoes and other nighttime insects when used with citronella.
+Yet, like anything that involves a fire or open flame, it’s important to exercise caution when installing, handling, and storing these creative outdoor lighting options.

 Prevention tips: It’s important to exercise caution with these lighting options, consider placement carefully, do not place torches under trees, overhangs or near other flammable materials.
 Position torches at least 6 feet away from the house or other structures.
 Never leave an open flame unattended, keep an eye on any flames and ensure they are entirely out before you go inside for the night.